 Article 7 – Selection of operations

-The selection of operations under the programme <Beneficiary xxx> - <Beneficiary yyy> will abide by the provisions of article 70 of FwA.
+The selection of operations under the programme <Beneficiary xxx> - <Beneficiary yyy> will abide by the provisions of article 70 of FWA.

 The impartial evaluation of calls for proposals will be ensured by the formal and prompt establishment of an evaluation committee, comprising a non-voting chairperson, a non-voting secretary and an odd number of voting members (the evaluators).